 When you need a convenient place to stay for traveling between vineyards and wineries in Rockland Maine, Glen Cove Inn & Suites is in a central location.

 As a matter of fact, our hotel is within a short driving distance of many festival grounds and lighthouses to tour as well.
-To begin planning your next Maine getaway, take a look at our family and pet-friendly rooms and amenities.
+To begin planning your next Maine getaway, take a look at our family rooms and amenities.